JuliaLabs/Cassette.jl/README.md

 Cassette shares many concepts in common with [aspect-oriented programming (AOP)](https://en.wikipedia.org/wiki/Aspect-oriented_programming).

-Cassette's call interception framework is similar to an aspect weaver, except that the "weaving" is method-local, based on operator-overloading, occurs at runtime, and is JIT compiled.
+Cassette's code execution framework is similar to an aspect weaver, except that the "weaving" is method-local, based on operator-overloading, occurs at runtime, and is JIT compiled.
 Cassette's call hooks can be used to provide at AOP-style "advice", where the pointcut is specified via Julia's multiple dispatch mechanism.